CrowdStrike/Cloud-AWS/Container Security/kernel-eks-implementation-guide.md

 - You will need a workstation with a linux platform
 - You will need AWS credentials and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html) configured
 - Docker installed locally on the workstation
-- API Credentials from FALCON with Sensor Download Permissions
+- API Credentials from Falcon with Sensor Download Permissions
+  * For this step and practice of least privilege, you would want to create a dedicated API secret and key.
 - Verify connectivity with AWS CLI
   * ``aws ec2 describe-instances`` should return without error